PankajVaish/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-repo for data science course in coursera
+repo for data science course in coursera.